 Being community-led is a long-term strategy that focuses on building trust and delivering value to a specific group of people or demographic.

 Community members take value from each other by sharing their knowledge and resources.
-Over time, this builds trust and loyalty among members, and they become more receptive to potential offerings from a company.
+Over time, this builds trust and loyalty among members, and they become more receptive to potential new sales, upsells or cross-sells from a company.

 The psychology of community: Why human connection makes CLG work